Investors flock to 'macro' hedge funds, but not only the old guard

 Moore Capital's Louis Moore Bacon, Alan Howard, who co-founded Brevan Howard, and Paul Tudor Jones of Tudor Investment were among the macro stars after years of delivering double-digit returns.

-But during the lean years, when macro was less in favour, they had to cut fees and in some cases staff.
+But during the lean years, when macro was less in favor, they had to cut fees and in some cases staff.

 Now newcomers, such as Moore Capital spin-out Stone Milliner, are pulling in cash and producing some strong returns.